Table of Contents

 Aligning the language with your target audience is critical in capturing their attention.
 Use a conversational writing style to let them know what you bring to the table and how you can generate results.
 This will help you convey your message better, improve your credibility, and build immediate rapport.
 This is how you can do this:

-Work directly with the VP of Key Accounts to manage significant account base; organize meetings to deliver proposals and demonstrate brand value propositions; successfully closed large deployments with a total value of $20M+ in sales
+Work directly with the VP of Key Accounts to manage a significant account base; organize meetings to deliver proposals and demonstrate brand value propositions; successfully closed large deployments with a total value of $20M+ in sales

 In my current role, I manage a significant account base in collaboration with the VP of Key Accounts.
 By organizing meetings, I am able to deliver proposals and demonstrate our brand’s value propositions.
 As a result, I have successfully closed large deployments that brought multimillion-dollar sales to the company.